 Yes.
 You can choose to skip the English portion of the SAT exam if you already have a TOEFL iBT score and do not intend to use your SAT score for any other university.
 AUA requires applicants to demonstrate English and Math proficiency.
 This is normally done through the TOEFL for English and AUA Math Exam for Math.
 Applicants who choose to take both the TOEFL iBT and SAT may skip the English portion of the SAT exam – however, this is not recommended.
 Please also note that by skipping the English portion of the SAT exam, applicants will not be able to use their scores for applications to other universities.

 Admission to AUA is competitive and based on a number of factors.
 While AUA does have target scores, scoring above them does not guarantee your admission to AUA.
 On the other hand, you may be considered for conditional admission even if you score less than the targets.
-Target scores for the AUA Math Test are listed below:
+For a list of target scores by program, please visit here.

 AUA will use the highest valid and official test scores.